Nature Reserves

 “A fantastic ancient, semi-natural woodland with superb circular walks.
 During spring it’s worth getting here for the dawn chorus alone!”

 Bonny Wood is an ancient coppice woodland and part of the Barking Tye woods which are a Site of Special Scientific Interest (SSSI) for the quality of coppice wood habitats and in particular the ground flora.
 The best time to visit is from late April to late June when the coppiced areas are brimming with wood anemone, woodruff and herb-paris.
-Look out for orchids in the wood, you may find early-purple orchids, lesser twayblade, common spotted orchid and if you look carefully you may be lucky enough to spot a greater butterfly orchid.
+Look out for orchids in the wood, and you may find early-purple orchids, lesser twayblade, and common spotted orchids.
+And if you look carefully you may be lucky enough to spot a greater butterfly orchid.

-There are also some expansive forest over by the coast at Rendlesham and Tunstall with a myriad of walks
+There are also some expansive forests over by the coast at Rendlesham and Tunstall with a myriad of walks.